manofgod747/The-Fundamental-Principles-of-Law/README.md

 8. Positive Dualism

 ### Justice - The objective of Law
 Justice is the fundamental principle to which all rulings must conform.
 Justice is the absolute axiom.
 Justice is hereby defined as the equal, impartial and reasonable treatment of parties.
+Equal means parties are treated the same under the law.
+This implies law cannot define special groups.
+Impartial means judges do not have a stake in the outcome of a trial.
+Reasonable means that verdicts are based on logically sound arguments.
+The judge must present the logic of the verdict or the verdict is arbitrary.
+A verdict cannot be based on logical fallacies like appeal to authority or opinions of a majority.

 ### Independence
 The independence of the legal system is crucial.
 Any reasonable legal system is independent of all other system.
 Be it the state or something else.
 This means that the parties–judge, jury, and executioner–are elected in democratic processes in opposition to being seated by the political class.
 To ensure an independent legal system, all legal officials must be elected by the people.